anza-xyz/agave/docs/src/runtime/programs.md

 Unlike the other programs, the Config program does not define any individual instructions.
 It has just one implicit instruction: "store".
-Its instruction data is a set of keys that gate access to the account and the data to stored inside of it.
+Its instruction data is a set of keys that gate access to the account and the data to store inside of it.

 ## Stake Program